brandonmdz/react-sample-dockerfile/README.md

 ### `.dockerignore`

-After you do that, be sure to add a .dockerignore file to avoid adding our local dependencies inside the container image like the one I upload
+Be sure to add a .dockerignore file to avoid adding our local dependencies inside the container image like the one I upload ignoring the following folder:

-`#  .dockerignore
-node_modules/`
+`node_modules/`